Shahid blasts 'Mausam' critics

 Shahid Kapoor, who has been an extremely polite interviewee all these years, recently tweeted about 'screwing' all those who didn't like Mausam.

 He even made a direct dig at a trade analyst, at perhaps a weak moment.
 Twitter has exposed Shahid's, Salman's and several other celebs' poor spelling skills, besides their true personalities.

-Not just actors And it's not just the actors.
+And it's not just the actors.
 A while back debut director Puneet Malhotra went on a tirade against author Shobhaa De because she had panned his film.

 Sonam Kapoor joined his fight.
 Later, of course, both of them had to apologise.